-PROGRAM OUTCOMES PO 1 Development of thoughts, visions and ideas: To develop thoughts, ideas, visions for theoretical and practical application in the lives of students in relation to disciplines relating to historical perspectives of society, polity, law and economics, languages etc PO 2 Professional Practice: To make students eligible to practice in courts, industries, companies as legal practitioner in relation to economic and prevailing legal issues of the society PO 3 Critical, analytical and professional Skills: To possess professional skills required for legal practice such as argument, pleading, drafting, conveyance, etc in relation to deal with socio- economic problems in present times PO 4 Professional Ethics: To understand and apply principles of professional ethics of legal profession in order to deal sensitively with present socio- economic issues of the society at large and to know about the legal history, present social conditions and polity of sovereignty, state etc.

-PO 5 Language research &reasoning: To develop legal research skills, legal reasoning and apply it during programme & in legal practice.
-PO 6 Self-reflection & lifelong learning: To develop an attitude of self-reflection while learning 200 & recognize the need for and have the preparation and ability to engage in independent and life-long learning in the broadest context of changing legal contexts PO 7 Self-employability: To provide a platform of self-employability by developing professional skills in legal industry PO 8 Leadership skills: To develop leadership qualities amongst students PO 9 Lifelong Learning: To make awareness about constitutional, legislative and social transformation in society and to develop clinical abilities.
-PO 10 Layering skills: Every graduate will become skilled in legal research, written and oral communication, teamwork, advocacy and problem-solving PO 11 Interpretation and Legal Reasoning: To encourage and enlighten the students towards development of legal reasoning and interpretation of statutory provisions, maxims etc.
+PROGRAM OUTCOMES PO 1 Development of thoughts, visions and ideas: To develop thoughts, ideas, visions for theoretical and practical application in the lives of students in relation to disciplines relating to historical perspectives of society, polity, law and economics, languages etc Professional Practice: To make students aligible to practice in courts, industries, companies PO 2 Professional Practice: To make students eligible to practice in courts, industries, companies as legal practitioner in relation to economic and prevailing legal issues of the society PO 3 Critical, analytical and professional Skills: To possess professional skills required for legal practice such as argument, pleading, drafting, conveyance, etc in relation to deal with socio- economic problems in present times PO 4 Professional Ethics: To understand and apply principles of professional ethics of legal profession in order to deal sensitively with present socio- economic issues of the society at large and to know about the legal history, present social conditions and polity of sovereignty, state etc. DO 5 PO 5 Language research & reasoning: To develop legal research skills, legal reasoning and apply it during programme & in legal practice.
+PO 6 Self-reflection & lifelong learning: To develop an attitude of self-reflection while learning & recognize the need for and have the preparation and ability to engage in independent and life-long learning in the broadest context of changing legal contexts PO 7 Self-employability: To provide a platform of self-employability by developing professional skills in legal industry PO 8 Leadership skills: To develop leadership qualities amongst students Leadership skins.
+To develop leadership quanties amongst students Lifelong Learning: To make awareness about constitutional, legislative and social PO 9 transformation in society and to develop clinical abilities. l PO 10 Layering skills: Every graduate will become skilled in legal research, written and oral 1010 communication, teamwork, advocacy and problem-solving DO 11 Interpretation and Legal Reasoning: To encourage and enlighten the students towards PO 11 development of legal reasoning and interpretation of statutory provisions, maxims etc. development of legal reasoning and interpretation of statutory provisions, maxims etc. PO 12 Multi-faceted outlook towards contemporary issues: To receive insight into various PO 12 global perspectives of prevailing concerns of law in legal field Broom berspectives of prevaining concerns of law in legal field